Introduction

 - The

-loop ensures it rings exactly 5 times.
+forloop ensures it rings exactly 5 times.

-When to Use for
+When to Use for Loop?

-β When the number of iterations is known in advance.
+When the number of iterations is known in advance.

-2οΈβ£ while
+2οΈβ£ while Loop

-loop is used when we donβt know how many times it should run but have a stopping condition.
+The while loop is used when we donβt know how many times it should run but have a stopping condition.

 Syntax: